 The Lions will kick off the 2017 Tour with a clash against the New Zealand Barbarians on June 3.
 Founded in 1937 by two former All Blacks, Ronald Bus and Hubert McLean, the New Zealand Baa Baas are an invitational team.

-The Auckland Blues were the first side to dominate the southern hemisphere's new professional domestic scene in the mid-90s but they've suffered something of a slump recently, have finished in the top four once between 2003-2015.
+The Auckland Blues were the first side to dominate the southern hemisphere's new professional domestic scene in the mid-90s but they've suffered something of a slump recently, having finished in the top four only once between since 2003.